 Upgrades to platforms, track and signalling equipment will enable faster, more frequent and more reliable train services in and out of Merseyside’s key transport hub.
 From 2019 an extra three services will be able to run in/out of Lime Street every hour, including new direct services to Scotland.
 Remodelling and rebuilding station platforms will provide longer, straighter, safer platforms capable of accommodating longer trains and more passengers, more safely.

 It is forecast that by 2043 the number of passengers travelling at peak time through Lime Street will have doubled.
 Our station upgrade is vital to create capacity at the station to accommodate more passengers.

-Phase One of Liverpool Lime Street’s upgrade completed on schedule
+Phase two of Liverpool Lime Street’s major upgrade takes place this summer

 All lines into Liverpool Lime Street station fully reopened on Monday 23 October following a complex 23-day upgrade (30 September – 22 October) as part of Phase One of its major transformation.